Sydney-Informatics-Hub/geopython/_episodes/00-intro.md

 <br>
 # Course pre-requisites
 None.
 This is an introductory course.
 The ability to navigate around directories and use a command line is helpful, but we will be working through these tasks.
+We will learn how to read the manual.
+We want you to be able to identify what you can automate, then have a set of tools and examples you can copy from to get started, and to know the right terms to search for.
+We have 16 hours together.

 # Python